chemreac/chemreac/docs/dev.rst

 Development
 ===========

-As an open-source project other researchers/students are encouraged to improve upon the code/documentation.
+As an open-source project, other researchers/students are encouraged to improve upon the code/documentation.
 The code is released under the permissive `BSD 2-Clause License <http://opensource.org/licenses/BSD-2-Clause>`_.
-The source code repository is found at https://github.com/chemreac/chemreac which is also where issues and patches ("pull requests") are posted.
+The source code repository is found at https://github.com/chemreac/chemreac which is also where issues and patches ("pull requests") are accepted.

 Coding standards